 In Sadr’s Baghdad stronghold of Sadr City, one Mehdi Army commander said he was ”thrilled” about the statement.

-“We will wait until tomorrow [Sunday] to see the response of the government.
+”We will wait until tomorrow [Sunday] to see the response of the government.
+Otherwise they will see black days like they have never seen before in their life.”

 Sadr’s threat could not come at a worse time.
 On Friday, US forces said they had intelligence suggesting Sunni Islamist al-Qaeda, pushed out of Baghdad and western Iraq last year, was plotting a return to the capital to stage major bomb attacks.